inmanta/inmanta-core/docs/administrators/auth.rst

 --------------
 Inmanta authentication uses JSON Web Tokens for authentication (bearer token).
 Inmanta issues tokens for service to service interaction (agent to server, compiler to server, cli to server and 3rd party API interactions).
-For user interaction through the web-console Inmanta uses 3rd party auth brokers.
-Currently the web-console only supports redirecting users to keycloak for authentication.
+For user interaction through the web-console Inmanta can rely on its built-in authentication provider or a 3rd party auth broker.
+Currently the web-console only supports keycloak as 3rd party auth broker.

 Inmanta expects a token of which it can validate the signature.
 Inmanta can verify both symmetric signatures with HS256 and asymmetric signatures with RSA (RS256).
 Tokens it signs itself for other processes are always signed using HS256.